tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 --------------

-You may never have written a PHP autoloader callback, or maybe never have heard of one but you may well have used it if you have build any PHP applications using a framework.
-If however you are referencing code in different files by using PHP's `require`, `require_once`, `include` and `include_once` statements then you need to STOP and read this section now!
+You may never have written a PHP autoloader callback, or maybe never have heard of one, but you may well have used it if you have build any PHP applications using a framework.
+If however you are not aware of the autoloader and are referencing code in different files by using PHP's `require`, `require_once`, `include` and `include_once` statements then you need to STOP and read this section now!

 The autoloader is a system in PHP where you can create a callback function that will be called if your try and use a class which has not yet been defined.
 This